facebook/docusaurus/website/docs/migration/migration-translated-sites.md

 This parser version is undocumented, and you will have to ask the Crowdin support to know your project's parser version and fix one specific version.

-Using the same cli version and parser version across the 2 Crowdin projects might give better results.
+Using the same CLI version and parser version across the 2 Crowdin projects might give better results.

 :::